Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

-Table~\ref{tab:CV_LOFO_Gaussian} shows the same results for LOFO cross-validation.
-The prediction errors for the spatial mean remain the same, but the rest of the errors are larger than with LOOO cross-validation, reflecting the more challenging nature of the LOFO prediction task.
-Even in this case, there are still distinct advantages to be gained by appropriate modeling of the anomalies.
-The ranking of the models and the general conclusions are otherwise the same as above, expect for two differences: First, here the 3-month spatial model (model~4) does not significantly improve upon the 1-month model (model~2) and can in fact even perform worse.
-This happens because the model confuses spatial and temporal variation and highlights the importance of using a spatio-temporal covariance model.
-Second, at 1500~db, the RMSE of the reference model is slightly larger than the RMSE of the spatial mean.
-As discussed above, this may happen because of a few values in the right tail of the squared prediction error distribution, but may also indicate that the Roemmich--Gilson covariance parameters are not well-suited for this depth.
-In comparison, all the data-driven models perform better than the spatial mean, as expected.
+With LOFO cross-validation (Table~\ref{tab:CV_LOFO_Gaussian}), the prediction errors are consistently larger than with LOOO cross-validation, which reflects the more challenging nature of the LOFO prediction task.
+Even in this case, there are still distinct advantages from appropriate modeling of the anomalies.
+The ranking of the models and the general conclusions are otherwise the same as above, except for two differences: First, here the 3-month spatial model (Model~4) does not significantly improve upon the 1-month model (Model~2) and can in fact even perform worse.
+This happens because the model confuses spatial and temporal variation, which highlights the importance of using a full spatio-temporal covariance model.
+Second, at 1500~dbar, the RMSE of the reference model is slightly larger than the RMSE of the spatial mean.
+As discussed above, this may happen because of a few values in the right tail of the squared prediction error distribution, but may also indicate that the Roemmich--Gilson covariance parameters are not particularly well-suited for this pressure level.
+In comparison, all the data-driven models perform better than the spatial mean, as~expected.

 The cross-validation results for the Student nugget are given in the supplement \cite{Kuusela2017Supplement}.
 The Student models tend to perform worse than the comparable Gaussian models.
 This happens because they smooth out non-Gaussian high frequency features (eddies in particular) by including them in the nugget term.
 Nevertheless, the same conclusion that the spatio-temporal model outperforms the purely spatial model remains true.
 Even though the Student models have inferior point prediction performance, they offer significant advantages in uncertainty quantification (see Section~\ref{sec:results}\ref{sec:UQ}).